 The President’s Cabinet

 Thayne M. McCulloh, D.Phil., President, was elected as interim President by the Board of Trustees in July 2009.
-On Friday, October 22, 2010, Gonzaga University formally inaugurated Dr. McCulloh as its 26th President, the first lay President elected to the post.
+On October 22, 2010, Gonzaga University formally inaugurated Dr. McCulloh as its 26th President, the first lay President elected to the post.
 He is Gonzaga's chief executive officer and oversees all administrative functions, operations and the general direction of the University.
 The president represents the University before the public, and is the University’s ultimate administrative authority.

 Bernard J. Coughlin, S.J., Chancellor, was appointed as the University's first chancellor in 1996 following 22 years as president, the longest in Gonzaga history.
 He is an adviser to the president and his cabinet, and maintains relationships with many of the University's friends and benefactors.

 Patricia O'Connell Killen, Ph.D., Academic Vice President, joined Gonzaga in July 2010.
 She is responsible for all academic programs, the faculty, and those offices that support students’ academic educational experience at Gonzaga most directly.
 Her portfolio includes academic departments, faculty appointment and review, the faculty senate, institutional research and planning, registrar, academic advising and assistance, library services, academic technology, academic diversity initiatives, the Office of Sponsored Projects, the Center for Global Engagement (which includes study abroad and services to international students), and special academic centers such as the Institute for Hate Studies.

 Maureen McGuire, J.D., Corporation Counsel, joined Gonzaga in 2013 and is the University's chief legal adviser and responsible for all legal affairs.

 Charles J. Murphy, Vice President for Finance, has served in that role since 1985.
 He is the University's chief financial officer and oversees accounting and financial recordkeeping, operating and capital budgets, investments, long term financing, insurance and risk management, property acquisition, campus master planning, and construction.